Bamonte's

-Bamonte’s is a family owned Italian restaurant at 32 Withers Street in Williamsburg, Brooklyn, New York.
-Anthony Bamonte began running it in the 1960s, eventually bringing in daughter Nicole.
+Bamonte's is a family owned Italian-American restaurant at 32 Withers Street in Williamsburg, Brooklyn, New York.
+Anthony Bamonte took ownership in the late 1960s and is still owner to this day.
+The restaurant is currently being operated by Anthony Bamonte alongside his three daughters, Lisa, Laura and Nicole.

 It is said to have been a Mob hangout.
 In 2009, after he was released from a federal penitentiary, Anthony "Fat Tony" Rabito of the Bonanno crime family, was forbidden by his probation officer from returning to several Italian restaurants in Brooklyn, Queens and Manhattan, including Bamonte's.
-After Carmine Galante was murdered, they “closed down for a night and the heads of the five crime families held a celebratory dinner.”

 History

-When Anthony’s grandfather, Pasquale Bamonte, and his wife settled in Williamsburg after immigrating from Salerno, Italy they opened Liberty Hall in 1900, which became Bamonte’s.
+When Anthony's grandfather, Pasquale Bamonte, and his wife settled in Williamsburg after immigrating from Salerno, Italy they opened Liberty Hall in 1900, which became Bamonte's.
 It originally served as a banquet hall and meeting place.

 Honors and awards

-In 2021, Bamonte’s was named on of NYC’s 21 best Italian restaurants by Condé Nast Traveler.
+In 2021, Bamonte's was named one of NYC's 21 best Italian restaurants by Condé Nast Traveler.